zhstella/saas/README.md

 - Filter the feed with full-text search plus topic, tag, school, course, timeframe, and status facets powered by the new `PostSearchQuery` service.
 - Pivot to the “My Threads” feed from the header to see only the posts you authored, complete with empty-state messaging and support for the full filter toolbox.
 - Collaborate inside threads with answer-level comments, including ownership-protected create/delete actions and comment logging for pseudonym continuity.
-- Catch duplicates before publishing via the composer’s “Possible similar threads” panel, powered by the new `DuplicatePostFinder` service the preview and edit forms call.
+- Catch duplicates before publishing via the composer's "Possible similar threads" panel, powered by the new `DuplicatePostFinder` service the preview and edit forms call.
 - Edit posts and answers after publishing while preserving the full revision history so classmates and moderators can trace changes; authors can see their timelines inline on the thread page.
+- Moderate content with role-based permissions: moderators/staff can redact posts and answers for policy violations, with transparent placeholder messages shown to general users while authors retain access to original content and appeal workflows.
+- Access the moderation dashboard (`/moderation/posts`) to review redacted content, view audit trails, and restore posts after review (moderator/staff only).

 ## Test Suites